puffscoin/ens/docs/userguide.rst

 ::

-    > ens.setOwner(namehash('somename.eth'), newOwner, {from: eth.accounts[0]});
+    > ens.setOwner(namehash('somename.puffs'), newOwner, {from: puffs.accounts[0]});

 ..
 NOTE::

-   If the name was acquired through a registrar, such as through a '.eth' auction process, this will not transfer ownership of the locked bid.
+   If the name was acquired through a registrar, such as through a '.puffs' auction process, this will not transfer ownership of the locked bid.
 It will also not perform any administrative tasks that a registrar might want to do.

    In general, to perform a complete transfer of a name acquired through a registrar, that particular registrar should be used as the interface.
-For the '.eth' registrar, see :ref:`managing-ownership`.
+For the '.puffs' registrar, see :ref:`managing-ownership`.

 Creating a subdomain
 --------------------

 You can assign ownership of subdomains of any name you own with the `setSubnodeOwner` function.
-For instance, to create a subdomain 'foo.somename.eth' and set yourself as the owner:
+For instance, to create a subdomain 'foo.somename.puffs' and set yourself as the owner:

 ::

-    > ens.setSubnodeOwner(namehash('somename.eth'), web3.sha3('foo'), eth.accounts[0], {from: eth.accounts[0]});
+    > ens.setSubnodeOwner(namehash('somename.puffs'), web3.sha3('foo'), puffs.accounts[0], {from: puffs.accounts[0]});

 Or, to assign someone else as the owner:

 ::

-    > ens.setSubnodeOwner(namehash('somename.eth'), web3.sha3('foo'), someAccount, {from: eth.accounts[0]});
+    > ens.setSubnodeOwner(namehash('somename.puffs'), web3.sha3('foo'), someAccount, {from: puffs.accounts[0]});

 Note the use of `web3.sha3()` instead of `namehash()` when specifying the subdomain being allocated.